zpz/zpz.github.io/_posts/2022-09-04-multiprocessing-with-conveniences.md

 ```

 This is not exactly elegant, but it seems to get the job done.
+Now `SpawnProcess` can be used in a pattern similar to `concurrent.futures.Future`.
+It's less likely to overlook crashes of the child process, and logging in the child process is handled properly.

 The code presented in this articular is available in the package [mpservice](https://pypi.org/project/mpservice/).